-Let just say that the Instant Pot is a game changer in the kitchen.
-In the easiest situation, you throw it all in there and then set it and forget it.
-In the hardest situation, you saute’ in the pot for a few minutes and then set it and forget it.
-Either way, you can pretty much pretend you have been cooking all day because the results are the same as the best braising, slow cooking, all day cooking you know.
-And I’m all about the chance to pretend like I have it under control at dinner time.
-Which I normally don’t.
+The Instant Pot is a game-changer in the kitchen.
+In the easiest case, you throw it all in the pot and then set it and forget it.
+In the hardest case, you saute’ in the pot for a few minutes and then set it and forget it.
+Either way, you can pretty much pretend you have been cooking all day because the results are the same as the best braising, slow cooking, all-day-cooking you know.
+And I’m all about the chance to pretend as though I have it under control at dinner time.

 This is pretty easy.
 The method is the same whether you are using venison stew meat or beef stew meat.
 Start by setting the Instant Pot to the “saute'” setting (bottom left corner).
 Throw in the olive oil, meat, and onions.
 Let it go for a few minutes, stirring it a little here and there.
 Throw in the garlic and stir until you can smell it.
 Go ahead and put in the flour, mixing it all together.